SpenceKonde/ATTinyCore/Bounties.md

 Free shipping via USPS first class mail is included for domestic bounty claimants.
 Due to the higher cost of international shipping, $2 will be debited from the value of the bounty if shipping internationally.

 ### If you have any questions about the requirements, email me before you start working
-That way you can save yourself time and trouble, and it will save me the awkward conversation if a submited "bounty" PR ends up not meeting the requirements for inclusion in core.
+That way you can save yourself time and trouble, and it will save me the awkward conversation if a submitted "bounty" PR ends up not meeting the requirements for inclusion in core.
 My email address is spencekonde@gmail.com